 Somewhere around that same time I started my web development consulting company and simultaneously went back to school for my Master’s degree – this time in Information Technology.
 I graduated with high honors in 2002.

 In my late 20’s and having no marriage prospects I was determined to own my own home before I was 30.
-I bought my first condo in South Norwalk Connecticut on July 1st, 1990 at age 29.
+I bought my first condo in Norwalk, Connecticut on July 1st, 1990 at age 29.
 I met my husband-to-be a year later.

-Together we have purchased seven more properties (and sold four) of them since then.
-Four were primary residences, two were investment properties, and one was a vacation home.
+Together we have purchased nine more properties (and sold six) of them since then.
+Six were primary residences, two were investment properties, and one was a vacation home.
 One of the vacation rentals is currently up for sale… interested?